magezil/holbertonschool-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 * Connects to default host (localhost) and port (3306)

 ### 3-my_safe_filter_states.py
-* Script takes in arguments, sanitizes it, and siplay all states with matching name
+* Script takes in arguments, sanitizes it, and display all states with matching name
 * Takes four arguments:
   * mysql username
   * mysql password